-The \fixedCharacter representation achieves higher accuracies than \character and \underscore for numbers with more than 12 digits, thus showing that the model can learn to memorize digit positions to find their significance.
-However, with an accuracy of approximately 20\% for numbers with 15-digits, the memorization strategy eventually breaks down.
-We argue it is hard to learn relative positional embeddings that encode the distance between two tokens precisely, which is a requirement for this task.
+The \fixedCharacter representation achieves higher accuracy than \character and \underscore for numbers longer than 12 digits, thus showing that the model can learn to memorize digit positions to determine their significance.
+However, with an accuracy of approximately 20\% for 15-digit numbers, the memorization strategy eventually breaks down.
+It appears to be hard to learn relative positional embeddings that precisely encode the distance between two tokens for our task.

-The \words representation shows stable accuracies in the range of 40-60\% from 5 to 15 digits.
+The \words representation shows stable accuracy in the range of 40-60\% from 5 to 15 digits.
 Our hypothesis for this stability is that the intrinsic position tokens present in this representation (e.g., ``hundred'', ``thousand'') make it easier for the model to find and sum two digits that are far apart in the input sequence.
-However, for 20-digits or more, the models fail at the task.
-Pretraining might have contributed to the high accuracies on 15-digits or less because the model might have already seen these numbers in this representation in the pretraining corpus.
-On the other hand, it is very unlikely that the corpus contains numbers of 20-digits or more expressed in plain English.
+However, for 20 digits or more, the models fail at the task.
+Pretraining might have contributed to the high accuracy on 15 digits or less because the model might have already seen these numbers in this representation in the pretraining corpus.
+On the other hand, it is very unlikely that the corpus contains numbers of 20 digits or more expressed in plain English.
 We further investigate the impact of pretraining in Appendix~\ref{section:pretrained_scratch}.

-With up to 15 digits, the \tenBased and \tenEBased representations achieve accuracies close to 100\%.
-Our explanation for their success is the explicit position tokens added between each digit, which allows the model to inspect the left or right tokens of a digit to know its significance.
-Since the \tenBased representation needs more tokens as we increase the number of digits, we use the \tenEBased representation in the remainder of this paper due to its compactness.
+With up to 15 digits, the \tenBased and \tenEBased representations achieve accuracy close to 100\%.
+Our explanation for their success is the explicit position tokens added between each digit, which allows the model to inspect the left or right tokens of a digit to determine its significance.

-In Appendix~\ref{section:data_size_impact}, we show that all representations can reach accuracies of 97\% or more when enough training data is provided.
-Results here, however, show that representations do matter when training data is scarce.